ngx-material-dashboard/ngx-material-dashboard/projects/base-json/README.md

 }
 ```

-The above class includes Attribute and JsonApiModelConfig decoraters from this
-library.
 The JsonApiModelConfig decorator provides configuration options the
 library needs to interface with the server side API.
 The only required option
 is the `type` option.
 When this is the only option included it is used to
-defines the endpoint used to interface with your server side API.
+define the endpoint used to interface with your server side API.
 There are
 additional configuration options available.
 You can take a look at the source
 code to see the additional options.